Don't be in the dark.

 People

-Have you talked with the people around you?
+Talk with the people around you.

 Read moreless